 A police K9 dog should be able to perform job duties while also being able to remain calm and friendly when needed.
-Confidence, fearlessness, and courage are some of the many traits to look for in K9 protection dogs.
-Read more about the top qualities to look for when choosing a German Shepherd police dog or Belgian Malinois K9.
+Confidence, fearlessness, and courage are some of the many traits to look for in K9 unit dogs.
+Read more about the top qualities to look for when choosing a german police dog or Belgian Malinois K9.

 Some dog breeds are better suited for living in the lap of luxury while others are made for working.
-Police dogs must be large in stature in order to be strong enough to catch up with and take down a suspect.
+Police dog breeds must be large in stature in order to be strong enough to catch up with and take down a suspect.

 However, not all large dogs are created equal.
-German Shepherds and Belgian Malinois are especially suited for police work because they are:
+German Shepherds and Belgian Malinois are especially suited to be law enforcement dogs because they are:

 - Eager to please their master.